tarantool/queue/README.md

 align="right">
 </a>

-# A collection of persistent queue implementations for Tarantool 1.6 and 1.7
+# A collection of persistent queue implementations for Tarantool
 #Table of contents

 * [Queue types](#queue-types)